python/cpython/Doc/library/time.rst

 .. function:: sleep(secs)

-   Suspend execution for the given number of seconds.
-The argument may be a floating point number to indicate a more precise sleep time.
+   Suspend execution of the calling thread for the given number of seconds.
+   The argument may be a
+   floating point number to indicate a more precise sleep time.
 The actual suspension time may be less than that requested because any caught signal will terminate the :func:`sleep` following execution of that signal's catching